eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

 This element specifies the thread priority (decimal integer or default).
-Only priorities that are supported by the underlying operating system can be assigned to this element.
+Only priorities supported by the underlying operating system can be assigned to this element.
 The user may need special privileges from the underlying operating system to be able to assign some of the privileged priorities.

 The default value is: "default".